mxdgroup/sydneychiropractorcbd.com.au/astro/src/content/blog/learn-about-posture-and-pregnancy-in-sydney-cbd.md

 ## How Posture Affects Your Pregnancy

 Maintaining good posture during pregnancy is essential for both you and your baby.
-It provides optimal space for fetal development, reduces muscle strain, eases labor preparation, and improves blood circulation.
-On the other hand, poor posture can lead to restricted fetal movement, increased muscle tension, challenges with optimal fetal positioning, and even prolonged labor.
+It provides optimal space for fetal development, reduces muscle strain, eases labour preparation, and improves blood circulation.
+On the other hand, poor posture can lead to restricted fetal movement, increased muscle tension, challenges with optimal fetal positioning, and even prolonged labour.

 ## Essential Pregnancy Sitting Posture Guidelines